coralogix/terraform-provider-coralogix/docs/data-sources/dashboard.md

 - `query` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--gauge--query))
 - `show_inner_arc` (Boolean)
 - `show_outer_arc` (Boolean)
 - `threshold_by` (String) The threshold by.
-Can be one of ["unspecified" "value" "background"].
+Can be one of ["background" "unspecified" "value"].
 - `thresholds` (Attributes List) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--gauge--thresholds))
 - `unit` (String) The unit of the gauge.
-Can be one of ["euro_cents" "usd_cents" "none" "microseconds" "milliseconds" "bytes_iec" "kibytes" "gibytes" "euro" "percent" "seconds" "mbytes" "gbytes" "kbytes" "usd" "bytes" "mibytes"].
+Can be one of ["percent" "gbytes" "usd" "microseconds" "seconds" "bytes_iec" "kibytes" "gibytes" "usd_cents" "none" "bytes" "mibytes" "euro" "milliseconds" "kbytes" "mbytes" "euro_cents"].

 <a id="nestedatt--layout--sections--rows--widgets--definition--gauge--query"></a>
 ### Nested Schema for `layout.sections.rows.widgets.definition.gauge.query`